Stand Out: Guidelines to a Compelling Letter of Recommendation

 Employers: Don’t Want to Write a Letter of Recommendation?
 Consider This.

 It can be intimidating for candidates to personally ask for a letter of recommendation, so it is important to have a good reason for declining in the first place (e.g. against company policy, unable to realistically meet the deadline, etc.).
-Before declining all together, however, consider the benefits to writing a letter of recommendation:
+Before declining all together, however, consider the benefits to writing one:

 - Professionals will recognize the recommender as a positive leader who is willing to support their colleague’s career goals

-- The recommender may need a letter of recommendation of their own from the candidate in the future
+- The recommender may need a letter of their own from the candidate in the future

 Alternatively, referring the candidate to another colleague within the company that can better vouch for the candidate’s work is a proactive way to assist the candidate in attaining a letter of recommendation.